Miq1/FredBoard/Center Panel Mod/ReadMe.md

 As soon as you can lift the edge a bit, do so and keep it under tension.
 Now proceed with the blade along the edges and deeper into the opening.
 Be careful to keep the blade flat to not damage the screen or panel.
+Take special care of the flat display flex cable at the top edge.

 A gentle stream of hot air may help, but take care to not overheat the materials.